Hrishi11572/search-cli/Readme.md

 A simple cross-platform CLI tool to search the web directly from your terminal.
 Supports multiple search engines and opens results in your favorite browser.
-Supports multiple search engines, interactive preview for DuckDuckGo, and opens results in your favorite browser.

 # Features